 Description: Learn practical tools and tips for putting together promotional campaigns and creating promotional assets for a wide range of businesses.
 Students will learn how to apply marketing and branding theory with design and get hands-on experience in putting creative promotional designs into print and digital form.
 This class will cover software such as Photoshop, InDesign and Illustrator.
 Students will learn content creation tools and will create a promotional kit by the end of the semester.
 May not be used for degree credit with MKTG 5623.

-Levels: Undergraduate
+Credit hours: 3

-Schedule types: Lecture
+Contact hours: Lecture: 3 Contact: 3 Levels: Undergraduate Schedule types: Lecture Department/School: Marketing

-Department/School: Marketing